autioch/cc-validator/readme.md

 # Credit card validator

-## Usage
+## Demo version
-Since this is an example project, its `dist` folder has been added to the repository.
-In it can be found `index.html` file.
+Since this is an example project, its `docs` folder has been added to the repository.
+It should be accessible here: https://autioch.github.io/cc-validator/

 ## Installation, usage and development